Devils–Flyers rivalry: 21st century

 The Flyers finally defeated the Devils in the playoffs in 2003–04 when they eliminated the defending Cup champions in a five-game series in the 2004 Eastern Conference quarterfinals.
 The Flyers also defeated the Devils in the 2010 Eastern Conference quarterfinals, again in five games, en route to the Stanley Cup Final.
 The latter series was considered a big upset, as the Devils won the Atlantic Division and the second seed in the conference, while the Flyers clinched the seventh seed in a shootout victory over the New York Rangers on the last day of the regular season.
 The Flyers finished with a combined regular season and playoff record of 9–2 against the Devils in 2009–10.

 In the 2006–07 season, Devils' goaltender Martin Brodeur broke Philadelphia legend Bernie Parent's single-season wins record of 47 by earning his 48th win against the Flyers.
 Flyers fans booed Brodeur and the milestone was not announced by the Flyers' public address (PA) announcers, Lou Nolan at the game's end.
 Nevertheless, Parent offered his praise, even though he did not have the benefit of overtime or shootouts in his era (12 of Brodeur's 48 wins were in overtime or the shootout).
 Brodeur also notched his 500th career victory at Philadelphia's Wachovia Center in 2007–08.
 This time, the milestone was announced by the PA announcer and was booed.
 Furthermore, on March 1, 2009, Brodeur recorded his 100th career regular season shutout during a home game versus the Flyers.
 Brodeur recorded 27 saves in the 3–0 victory.

 On October 25, 2008, the Devils played the Flyers at the Wachovia Center where the Flyers won the game 3–2 in overtime.
-During the overtime period, Flyers forward Simon Gagne attempted to a score a goal that hit the crossbar.
+During the overtime period, Flyers forward Simon Gagné attempted to a score a goal that hit the crossbar.
 The referee ruled no goal and a replay review confirmed the call.
 Afterwards, a fan threw a road flare onto the ice that caused smoke to halt play.
 The fan who threw the flare ran out of the 11th Street exit of the arena but when the PA announcer asked the crowd to point out the culprit, the home crowd pointed out an innocent Devils fan.